mkkaczmi/iv_tcsp/README.md

 # TCSP Project

-This repository contains implementations of communication protocols and error correction mechanisms for serial communication.
+This repository contains implementations of communication protocols, error correction mechanisms, signal processing demonstrations, and data compression techniques.

 ## Project Structure

-The project is organized into two main components:
+The project is organized into four main components:

 ### 1. XModem Protocol Implementation
 Located in the `XModem/` directory, this module implements the XModem protocol for reliable file transfer over serial communication.
 The implementation includes: